 A time honored trick for keeping common flies away from animals and outdoor activities is to hang gallon plastic bags half filled with water with a penny in the bottom near the area you want fly free.

 Apparently, the reflection of light off the water keeps the flies away.
 (It might be sensory overload of their compound eyes?)
 Make sure to hang the bag in the sun to get the best effect.
 I have not tried this, because we usually don’t have much trouble with flies, but have seen it recommended on several sites.
-Let me know if you’ve tried it an how it worked for you.
+Let me know if you’ve tried it and how it worked for you.

-Fly traps are another option to reduce fly populations.
+Fly traps are another great option to reduce fly populations.
 They contain an attractant that draws flies in, with a one way opening that keeps them in.

 Use screens/caulk, etc, to keep flies out of the home, and utilize good sanitation to reduce breeding areas.
 Keep compost piles actively working, and cover soft food waste with rough/course plant materials such as leaves or grass.